mylonasc/starter-academic/content/post/european_elec_grid/index.md

 ## Smart Grids: The Digital Transformation
 The integration of renewables is facilitated by the rise of smart grids.
 These are electricity networks enhanced with digital technology, enabling real-time monitoring and management of power flows.
 Smart grids, together with the electricity market, are key to handling the intermittent nature of renewable energy and distributing it efficiently across Europe.

 **Energy Storage:** Batteries and other storage technologies are crucial for storing excess renewable energy and releasing it when production is low, ensuring a constant power supply.
-Some of the interesting ideas I discovered during my deep-dive into electricity technologies, is the re-purposing of the gas infrastructure (including pipelines) to transport hydrogen, which can be readilly produced from electrolysis.
+Some of the interesting ideas I discovered during my deep-dive into electricity technologies, is the re-purposing of the gas infrastructure (including pipelines) to transport hydrogen, which can be readily produced from electrolysis.

 ## Cross-Border Cooperation: A Unified Energy Market
 The European grid isn’t confined by national borders.
 Countries are interconnected through cross-border interconnectors, enabling the flow of electricity across the continent.
 This cooperation enhances energy security and efficiency, allowing countries to support each other during peak demand or supply shortages.
 An often-cited example where such cooperation between European nations becomes valuable, is when there is high production of wind and solar from Spain, which can be used, instead of wasted, by southern France, whereas France exports nuclear energy to Germany.